How to Pick Stocks: Fundamentals vs. Technicals

 To set up a screen, consider the following items:

 • Price and market capitalization.
 This can be a good place to start because it allows you to eliminate a lot of stocks right away.
-For example, if you’re not interested in stocks priced over $100, you could exclude them in the search.
+For example, if you're not interested in stocks priced higher than $100, you could exclude them in the search.

 • A simple moving average is calculated by averaging a stock's closing prices over a defined period.
 Many traders use 20 days as a starting point, but you can use different periods according to your trading style.